ElenaBorisenkoO/colorApp/README.md

 ### BLUE
 ### GREEN

-You can run this app only in Mozilla Firefox browser.
+❗️You can run this app only in Mozilla Firefox browser.